 Reading food labels is like learning another language.
-At first you feel like it’s this really hard thing to do but once you learn how it’s fairly easy.
-The key is to knowing how to read the food labels and understand what they are telling you.
-You don’t want to have to carry your cell everywhere and go “hold on while I google that ingredient”.
-You will learn with time what things are – you just have to put the time into learning.
+At first you feel like it’s this really challenging thing to do but once you learn how easy it is.
+The key is to know how to read the food labels and understand what they are telling you.
+You will learn with time what things are – you must put the time into learning.

 “When in doubt, leave it out”

-So first things first how do you read the label?
-Well you should know that the list of ingredients is required to be listed in descending order of predominance.
-Basically the ingredient you have the most of is listed first, then the next most and so on.
+First things first, how do you read the label?
+Well, you should know that the list of ingredients is required to be listed in descending order of predominance.
+The ingredient you have the most of is listed first, then the next most and so on.

 For example: Red Licorice (Red Vines)

 Ingredients: Corn Syrup, Wheat Four, Citric Acid, Artificial Flavor, Red 40

 The ingredients are listed by “weight” from heaviest to lightest.
 On a side note, you’d think licorice would be all sugar but it’s not!

 The FDA has a limited list of food allergens that are considered “major” and must be on the label by law here they are:

 The key I want to point out here is that gluten is wheat, barley, and rye (and any cross breeds of those grains) but they aren’t all listed.
 Only wheat is listed.
 This can and is problematic.
 Some of my original research showed that caramel coloring was wheat based; now it’s showing more barley.
 This is still a food allergen but one that does NOT have to legally be reported because barely is not on that list.